tihonovgena/Portfolio/README.md

 Version: 1.0

 Universal Planting System for Any Game
-Whether you're building a farm simulator or any other gameplay with dynamic plant growth, this modular system is an essential foundation.
+Whether you're building a farm simulator or any other gameplay with dynamic plant growth, this modular system is an essential foundation
 Flexible & Modular Design

 [Available on Fab](https://www.fab.com/listings/1aac4bc0-9ab2-490d-9af7-259619b30580)